wearebeautiful/wearebeautiful-tools/docs/import-format.md

 mother
 ------

 Is the model a mother?

-Boolean.
+`"no", "natural", "caesarean"`

 comment